trco/wannabe/README.md

 The scheme below shows a containerized testing environment for integration tests of `service-1`.
 In a production environment, `service-1` would make an HTTP request to an external API in step 4.
 However, in this testing environment, all outbound requests from `service-1` are proxied to `wannabe` based on the proxy configuration of `service-1` (HTTP_PROXY, HTTPS_PROXY, NO_PROXY environment variables).
 Once the HTTP request is executed against `wannabe`, it finds the response for the matching request in the relevant record and responds to `service-1` with it.

+This way, integration tests of `service-1` are completely independent of external services and can be run without any limitations imposed by external APIs.
+This includes issues such as downtime, rate limiting, varying response times, temporary errors, or access fees.

 ![Example](docs/media/example.png)

 ### Mocking internal APIs